PGIM Global High Yield Fund, Inc (NYSE:GHY) Declares $0.11 Dividend

-PGIM Global High Yield Fund, Inc (NYSE:GHY – Get Free Report) announced a dividend on Tuesday, June 11th, investing.com reports.
-Shareholders of record on Friday, June 14th will be given a dividend of 0.105 per share on Friday, June 28th.
-This represents a yield of 10.63%.
-The ex-dividend date of this dividend is Thursday, June 13th.
+PGIM Global High Yield Fund, Inc (NYSE:GHY – Get Free Report) announced a dividend on Wednesday, June 12th, investing.com reports.
+Stockholders of record on Friday, June 14th will be given a dividend of 0.105 per share on Friday, June 28th.
+This represents a dividend yield of 10.55%.
+The ex-dividend date is Thursday, June 13th.

 PGIM Global High Yield Fund Price Performance